The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 The KS dataset produced 30,108 distinct Hodge pairs, $\chi \in [-960, 960]$ (note that since the Hodge numbers are triangulation independent, even getting the full list of CY hypersurfaces someday when there is computing power to do all triangulations will not change this).
 The extremal values of $\pm 960$, as mentioned in the footnote of \S\ref{s:WP4}, are actually two hypersurfaces in weighted $\IP^4$, corresponding to the mirror pair of $(11, 491)$ (for weights $w_i = [1: 1: 12: 28: 42]$) and $(491,11)$ (for weights $w_i = [21: 41: 249: 581: 851]$).
 As always, we can plot $h^{1,1}+h^{2,1}$ versus $\chi$, as was done in \cite{Kreuzer:2000xy}.

 This has become of the most iconic plots in string theory, as it is, {\it inter alia}, the best experimental evidence for mirror symmetry: every point has its mirror image along the vertical.
-We reproduce this plot in part (a) of Figure \ref{f:KSplot} (source: Philip Candelas' office).
+We reproduce this plot in part (a) of Figure \ref{f:KSplot}, which is framed in Philip Candelas' office.
 My only contribution - undoubtedly inspired by my 4-year-old daughter - was to colour it in \cite{He:2013epn}: in part (b) of the said figure, a heat plot of the log-density (i.e., log of the multiplicity of how many different polytopes per point of Hodge pair: we have $473,800,652$ $\Delta_4$ but only 30,108 distinct values using \eqref{hKS}) is presented.
 It is also curious to note that $(27,27)$ is the most occupied point: with a multiplicity of $910113$.
 The distribution of the Hodge numbers follows pseudo-Voigt/Planickian curves and is the subject of \cite{He:2015fif}.
+For given an idea of the sharp peak around $(27,27)$, we show a histogram of the number of manifolds versus the two Hodge numbers in Figure \ref{f:histogramKS}.

-There are numerous features of this plot, most of which are still unexplained.
+There are numerous features of the plot in Figure \ref{f:KSplot}, most of which are still unexplained.
 Other than the extremals of $\pm 960$, why is there a boundary on top (the two bounding straight-lines of funnel shape is just by definition of the plot, that the Hodge numbers are non-negative), why do they appear as parabolae?
 The papers of \cite{Johnson:2014xpa,Demirtas:2018akl} identify these as elliptc fibrations while \cite{Candelas:2012uu} find intriguing $E_n$ (del Pezzo) structure.

 Independent of the KS dataset, no Calabi-Yau from {\it any} construction to date has ever produced a Hodge pair above those two puzzling parabolae though there is no theoretical reason why this is so.
 On the other hand, at the bottom tip, there is also a paucity of manifolds, and this is also true for CY databases in general.
 This zoo of manifolds of small Hodge numbers \footnote{ This tip of the plot, where Hodge number are small, is what Philip \cite{Candelas:2007ac} calls a ``des res'', or a ``desired residence'', in reference to newspaper advertisements back in the day before social media. }, is also much investigated \cite{Candelas:2007ac,Candelas:2016fdy,Candelas:2008wb}.
+Recently, there is systematic construction \cite{HalMikeSmall} for (non-CI) CY in $\IC\IP^n$ which gives small Hodge numbers.